 - Fullness or bulging of the drum, although this is not typical.

-Adult OME is more often unilateral than in children, which may reflect the underlying causes.
+Adult otitis media with effusion is more often unilateral than in children, which may reflect the underlying causes.

 Typical symptoms include:

-- OME in adults usually presents with hearing loss.
+- Otitis media with effusion in adults usually presents with hearing loss.

 - A feeling of aural fullness.